MohamedRaffik/BSTree-Wifi-Hotspots/README.md

 Ex: ./project4 [CSV FILE] [COMMAND FILE]

 The program takes two command line arguments, the first being the hotspot data set and then a command file populated with valid commands as stated below or in the command.h file.
+Hotspot data should be presented with a csv format and the command file should have commands stated one line after the other

 # Commands: